Project Setup

 Add Data

-You can now download the data set we have prepared for you and put into your project folder: Data.csv
+You can now download the data set we have prepared for you and put it into your project folder: data.csv

 palmerpenguins: Palmer Archipelago (Antarctica) Penguin Data

-When publishing a data set, it is important to document the meaning (e.g., units) and possible values of its variables.
+When distributing a data set, it is important to document the meaning (e.g., units) and valid values of its variables.
 This is typically done with a data dictionary (also called a codebook).
-In the following, we will demonstrate how to create a simple data dictionary using the R packages tinylabels, datawizard, and tinytable.
-You can install them now using:
+In the following, we will demonstrate how to create a simple data dictionary using the R package pointblank.
+You can install it now using:

 Console